WISE Award 2018 Gold Sponsors

-WISE Man Award - sponsorship still available
+WISE Man Award - Co-sponsored by EDF Energy (Co-sponsorship opportunity still available: £10,000+Vat)

 This Award is for men who are agents of change, improving gender balance in their organisation and beyond.
 Judges will be looking for evidence of their actions in education or industry that go beyond their day job and which have delivered results.
 We are looking for champions who are influencing other men to improve gender balance in STEM, from classroom to boardroom.

-For a young woman at the early stages of a STEM career who is already identified as a potential leader in her chosen profession.
+For a young woman at the early stages of a STEM career who is already identified as a potential star in her chosen profession.
 Judges want to hear from the next generation of future Chief Executives how you will bring change to your sector from within.
 Nominees should be aged 25 to 35 on the date of the Awards, 15 November 2018, and the nomination should be supported by their employer.

 WISE Apprenticeship Programme Award - sponsored by MBDA